Federal Solar Tax Credit

 The gross system cost may include improvements needed to facilitate the solar installation, such as electrical box upgrades.
 However, it’s best to speak to your tax advisor about your unique circumstances.

-To claim the federal solar tax credit you will need to file an IRS Form 5695 for the tax year that your project was deemed operational, usually by a city inspector.
+To claim the federal solar tax credit, you will need to file an IRS Form 5695 for the tax year which your project “expenditure” was made.

 We’ll walk you through the basic process of filing for the federal solar tax credit, but we recommend talking to a tax professional to make sure you’re not missing anything.